picoded/JavaCommons-gitbook/core/conv.md

 ## ListValueConv

-A utility conversion class to help convert Map values from one type to another, such as to strings or string arrays.
+A utility conversion class to help convert List values from one type to another.
 Example of methods:

 + objectListToStringArray